MugadaLikhitha/streamlining-ticket-assignment-for-efficient-service-now/README.md

-# Streamlining Ticket Assignment for Efficient Support Operation ServiceNow
+# Streamlining Ticket Assignment for Efficient Support Operations ServiceNow

 This project implements a structured and automated approach to streamline ticket assignment in **ServiceNow**.
 It ensures issues are routed to the correct groups automatically, reducing manual effort and improving turnaround time.